cturek/home/docs/index.md

 For my senior major capstones, I am writing a [math thesis](https://sites.google.com/g.hmc.edu/cturek) on differential topology and doing an engineering clinic with [Sandia National Laboratories](https://www.sandia.gov/) measuring ferroelectric permittivity of barium titanate.

+## Publications

+Contributed to the Floating-Point Chapter in *RISC-V System-on-Chip Design* by Harris, Stine, Thompson, and Harris, to be published by Elsevier, 2024.

+*Digit Selection for Recurrence Division and Square Root* by Harris, Stine, Nannarelli, Ercegovac, Parry, and Turek (link coming soon).

 ## Contact Information

 You can reach me at cedarturek (at) gmail (dot) com or cturek (at) g (dot) hmc (dot) edu.